 U.S. Fiqh Council Issues Fatwa Against Terrorism

 U.S. Muslim scholars released a fatwa, or judicial ruling, in Washington, D.C., on July 28th, saying that Islam condems terrorism, religious extremism and any violence against civilians, including suicide bombings.
 They are hoping that the message of the ruling will reach both non-Mulsims and Muslims in North America and in other locations.
 A pdf version of the fatwah is now available on our Tolerance Resources page on this website.

-Established in July of 2004, the Center supports research on a wide range of topics related to religious tolerance and promulgates this knowledge with the aims of understanding and promoting conditions conducive to sustainable, peaceful co-existence among people of different religions.
+The Center’s Background Established in July of 2004, the Center supports research on a wide range of topics related to religious tolerance and promulgates this knowledge with the aims of understanding and promoting conditions conducive to sustainable, peaceful co-existence among people of different religions.